What is an Intermediate Good?

 The role of intermediate goods in calculating a country’s Gross Domestic Product (GDP) is a very important concept.
 As a reminder, GDP refers to the measure of production for a country that equals all the goods and services produced by that country or region and is a foundational concept in macroeconomics as well as in the socio-economic and political spheres.

-It is important to note that intermediate goods are not included in GDP calculations, and the reason is that doing so would be considered “double-counting” since the final goods will also be included in GDP calculations.
-As such, miscalculations of GDP as a result of including intermediate goods would lead to gross discrepancies in GDP calculations and create a profound effect.
+It is important to note that intermediate goods are not included in GDP calculations, and the reason is that doing so would be “double-counting” since the final goods will also be included in GDP calculations.
+As such, miscalculations of GDP as a result of including intermediate goods would lead to gross overestimate of GDP.

-In a simple example to illustrate the concept, imagine that a blueberry farm in Oregon grows blueberries and sells both blueberries and blueberry jam that the farm makes themselves using their own berries.
-Their customers include both local grocery stores and members of the public who visit the farm in the summertime.
+In a simple example to illustrate the concept, imagine that a blueberry farm in Oregon grows blueberries and sells them to local grocery stores, members of the public who visit the farm in the summertime, and a jam manufacturer.

-When the farm’s produce is calculated as part of US GDP, the blueberries that it sold to customers will be included in the GDP calculation, while the blueberries used to make the blueberry jam will not be.
-It is because the blueberry jam itself is included in the GDP, so including the berries will be an example of double-counting.
+When the farm’s produce is calculated as part of U.S. GDP, the blueberries that it sold to the public will be included in the GDP calculation, while the blueberries sold to the grocery stores and the jam factory will not be.
+This is because the grocery stores and jam manufacturers will be selling the product to the end customers which will be included in the GDP calculation, otherwise there would be a situation of double-counting.

 Services as an Intermediate Good